-2.3 Data Collection and Analysis
+2.3.
+Data collection and analysis

-Using an interview schedule, semi-structured in-depth interviews were utilized to gain indepth insights into participants' lived experiences as told in their language (Carter and Henderson, 2007).
-The FGD enabled the collection of data generated between participants (Finch and Lewis 2004) thereby eliciting data relating to both shared and unique lived experiences. participants of the FDG were drawn from those who had been individually interviewed.
+Using an interview schedule, semi-structured in-depth interviews were utilized to gain in-depth insights into participants' lived experiences as told in their language (Carter & Henderson, 2007).
+The FGD enabled the collection of data generated between participants (Finch & Lewis, 2004) thereby eliciting data relating to both shared and unique lived experiences. participants of the FDG were drawn from those who had been individually interviewed.
 The rationale for this was to clarify issues emerging from the interviews and this worked well.
-Each in depth interview lasted approximately forty to sixty minutes, while the

-FGD lasted one hour and forty-five minutes.
+Each in depth interview lasted approximately forty to 60 min, while the FGD lasted 1 h and 45 min.
 All interviews were conducted in English and recorded, transcribed and manuscripts were printed for IPA.
 The manuscripts were read while listening to corresponding audio files to ensure accuracy.

-Data analysis followed the four-stage process outlined by Wiggil (2008).
+Data analysis followed the four-stage process outlined by Willig (2008).
 This involved; familiarizing with the text, and identifying themes, clustering themes based on their connectedness with each other and producing a summary table with all themes, and matching quotes, and integration of cases enabling the tracing back of individual scripts.
 To arrive at the themes, Moustakas (1994) and Creswell, 2013 processes were followed where the transcripts were first read and reread.
 This led to the development of a list of significant statements" as a foundation for understanding the phenomenon of CI (Creswell, 2013).
-Lastly the significant statements were then grouped into "larger units of information to form themes" (Creswell, 2013: 193).
+Lastly the significant statements were then grouped into "larger units of information to form themes" (Creswell, 2013, p.
+193).

-4. Findings
+3. Findings

 Thirty participants took part in the study.
-While thirty-nine participants were initially approached to take part in the study, data saturation was reached with thirty participants, hence once there was no new information being generated no further interviews were conducted (Saunder et al. 2018).
+While thirty-nine participants were initially approached to take part in the study, data saturation was reached with thirty participants, hence once there was no new information being generated no further interviews were conducted (Saunders et al., 2018).
 Due to COVID-19 restrictions, data was collected remotely via direct telephone calls as well as the WhatsApp's app depending on participant's choice.
 At that time Children were being home-schooled and some participants had their young children in the background during data collection.
 While this was in some cases disrupted by children crying; we exercised patience while prioritizing the need for parents to attend to them.
 This led to rescheduling at times more than once.